HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/index.md

 title: Configuring the Search v2 backend
 ---

-# Search v2 backend configuration
+#  Configuring the Search v2 backend

 This section gives you an introduction into the configuration of the Search v2 backend for HCL Digital Experience (DX).